mohn93/flutter_ulink_sdk/README.md

 ### Unified/Simple Links
 - **Purpose**: Simple platform-based redirects for browser handling
-- **Handling**: Automatically redirected externally when opened in-app
+- **Handling**: Delivered on the `onUnifiedLink` stream for app-controlled handling; optionally open externally (e.g., with `url_launcher`)
 - **Type**: Determined from server response `type` field

-> **Please Note**: If users open a unified link on a device that has the app installed, it might not open in the browser and will open the app instead.
+> **Please Note**: If users open a unified link on a device that has the app installed, it might open the app instead of the browser.
+The SDK does not auto-redirect; decide in your app whether to open the external URL.

 For detailed information, see [UNIFIED_LINKS.md](UNIFIED_LINKS.md).